clidejs/ttyutil/README.md

 ### TTYUtil event callback parameter

-Every event emits one parameter to the callbacks:
+Every event emits one object to the callbacks.
+Every object contains a `type` property which is one of [`TTYUtil.EVENT`](#__event), to identify the event.

-- `error`-Event emits an error-object containing information about the error
+- `ERROR`-Event emits an object containing information about the error in the `error` property
-- `signal`-Event emits an object containing the raised signal (see [`TTYUtil.SIGNAL`](#__signal)) in the `signal` property (e.g. `{ signal: "SIGINT" }`) __(work in progress)__
+- `SIGNAL`-Event emits an object containing the raised signal (see [`TTYUtil.SIGNAL`](#__signal)) in the `signal` property (e.g. `{ signal: "SIGINT" }`) __(work in progress)__
-- `key`-Event emits an object containing following properties:
+- `KEY`-Event emits an object containing following properties:
     - `ctrl` {`Integer`} the control characters currently pressed (see [`TTYUtil.CTRL`](#__ctrl))
     - `char` {`String`} the string representation of the pressed key
     - `code` {`Integer`} the ascii key-code of the pressed key
     - `which` {`Integer`} unique identifier for the pressed key (see[`TTYUtil.WHICH`](#__which))
-- `resize`-Event emits no parameter, use `ttyu.width`/`ttyu.height` to get the new window size
+- `RESIZE`-Event emits an object with only the event type parameter, use `ttyu.width`/`ttyu.height` to get the new window size
-- `mouse...`-Events emit an object containing following properties:
+- `MOUSE...`-Events emit an object containing following properties:
     - `button` {`Integer`} the button pressed (see [`TTYUtil.MOUSE`](#__mouse))
     - `x` {`Integer`} x-coordinate in the terminal, the event occured in
     - `y` {`Integer`} x-coordinate in the terminal, the event occured in